vasily-kartashov/vasily-kartashov.github.io/_posts/2015-12-31-postgis-for-very-impatient.md

 }
 ```

-Important is to define the custom type for the location attribute.
-This way Hibernate links Java geometry types and the SQL geometry type (??? is it true ???)
+It is essential to define a custom type for the location attribute, so that Hibernate can link Java geometry types with SQL geometry types.

-The hibernate dialect exposes PostGIS functions to JPQL and lets us to send queries like following
+The Hibernate dialect allows us to send queries like the following through JPQL:

 ```java
 public interface DeviceRepository extends CrudRepository<Device, String> {